If you want to start a blog, WordPress with Bluehost is your best bet. And right now, you can host your WordPress site with Bluehost for just $2.95.

 Once you’ve decided on a blog title that has an available domain name, you can move ahead and scoop it up.
 And, like I mentioned before, it’s easiest if you wait until you secure your hosting to also grab that domain.
-You can check its availability on other registrars’ search engines before entering your final choice into the field at Hostinger’s first checkout page.
+You can check its availability on other registrars’ search engines before entering your final choice into the appropriate field at Bluehost after selecting a web hosting package.

 Step 4: Design and Build Your Blog Site

-There’s another reason we recommend WordPress as the blogging platform of choice for this process (or any other blog topic).
+There’s another reason we recommend WordPress with Bluehost as the blogging platform of choice for this process (or any other blog topic).
 It’s easy and free to get started on.

 But, you’re still starting with a bit of a blank canvas.
 What should your blog look like?
 How do visitors navigate the site?
 What site elements will help create a positive user experience?